mattf96s/QuackDB/README.md

 ## Known Issues

 - Safari will not be fully supported until this [bug](https://bugs.webkit.org/show_bug.cgi?id=256712#c0) is fixed (serializing file handles is not supported in Safari).

+## Architecture Choices

+### Why TanStack Start?

+I want an SPA and I am using Tanstack Start / Router in my next job—I also don't like how often the React-Router api changes.

+### Why a turborepo monorepo?

+No reason.
+I think I originally wanted to learn turborepo tbh.

+### Why no AI integration?

+I have thought about it but I think I prefer a simple, privacy-preserving tool for quick prototyping and learning.

+## Disclaimer

+This project is not in any way affiliated with DuckDB or any of the other projects mentioned above.